TIGRLab/SCanD_project/README.md

 ## Running tractography
 For multi-shell data, run the following code.
 For single-shell data, use the single-shell version of the code.

+### tractography output (.mat file)
+The final output for the tractography pipeline will be a **.mat** file containing various brain connectivity matrices and associated metadata for different parcellation schemes.
+The variables include region IDs (e.g., aal116_region_ids), region labels (aal116_region_labels), and multiple connectivity matrices such as aal116_radius2_count_connectivity and aal116_sift_radius2_count_connectivity.
+These matrices represent connectivity values between brain regions, measured using different methods or preprocessing steps.
+Similar sets of variables exist for other parcellations, including AAL116, AICHA384, Brainnetome246, Gordon333, and Schaefer100/200/400.
+If you want to inspect the contents further, you can use the scipy.io library in Python to load and analyze the data, or you can load the file directly in MATLAB.

 Multishell:
 ```sh
 ## go to the repo and pull new changes